CreatechStudio/CAIE-Code-Cloud/README.md

 If you want to save your file permanently in GitHub.
 You may follow this instruction.

 1. Click the `Use this Template`.
-2. Select `Create a New Repository`
+2. Select `Create a New Repository`.
 3. Select your own repository name and visibility.
    > It is recommended that to set your new repository as private.
 Unless you are very confident with your code. 😁
 4. Click `Code` in your own repository.